augustine0890/cloud-data-engineer/aws_data_engineer.md

   - S3 Glacier Flexible Retrival: archives where portions of the data might need to be retrieved in minutes
 - S3 Glacier Instant Retrieval: archiving data that is rarely accessed and requires milliseconds retrieval.
 - S3 Glacier Deep Archive: archiving data that rarely needs to be accessed.
 Data stored has a minimum storage duration period of 180 days and a default retrieval time of 12 hours.
 - S3 Select: allows retrieval of only a subset of data from an object, using simple SQL expressions.
-S3 Select improves the performance of applications by retreving only the needed data from an S3 object.
+S3 Select improves the performance of applications by retrieving only the needed data from an S3 object.
+- Convert the data in S3 to Parquet can reduce the number of bytes that Athena needs to read, which can significantly impact the performance of queries, especially those that do not need to scan entire tables.

 ## AWS Lambda
 - Lambda provides runtimes for Python that run your code to process events.